Contacting Bewildering Stories

 We will not publish or otherwise divulge your e-mail address, postal address or telephone number unless you explicitly ask us to.

 Exception: Submissions often contain the author’s complete coordinates.
 That’s perfectly okay, but the Managing Editor will remove them from the file only in the final editing process.
 In the meantime, the file may circulate to two or more review readers.
-Only the Managing Editor and the special editors are authorized to correspond with contributors.
+Only the Managing Editor, the special editors, and the Coordinating Editors — who are listed only on our Info page — are authorized to correspond with contributors.

 Acknowledgements and replies

 Certain e-mail services may block e-mail from entire domains as a defense against spam.
 The mail may not even bounce; it may simply be deleted.
-We have been unable to reply to some contributors because their spam filters apparently prevented them from receiving even legitimate e-mail.
+We have been unable to reply to some contributors because their own or their providers’ spam filters apparently prevented them from receiving even legitimate e-mail.

 Bewildering Stories has the simplest submissions guideline on the Internet: “Please send us something, we’ll be glad to consider it.
 If we have questions, we’ll ask.”